srekhi/splat/docs/component-hierarchy.md

           + props: channel name
           + props: count of users
        - ChannelMessagesContainer
-         + mapStateToProps (from state.messages)
+         + mapStateToProps (from state.messages + state.users)
             * receive channel from state.channels[id] (id comes from URL params)
             * receive all messages for this channel (use selector selectAllMessages(channelId))
          + ChannelMessages
             * props: channel_messages
+            * ChannelMessageItemContainer
+              - ownProps = channelMessage
+              - mapStateToProps(from state.users):
+                + grab user associated with this message
                   *  ChannelMessageItem
-              - props: channelMessage
        - NewMessageContainer
           + mapDispatchToProps
             * receive new message action creator